srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 Now, what do I mean by *initializing* the network?
 Don't forget, until now the network is simply a block of memory with some unknown content inside.
-We need to insert our desired structure into this memory block so that it mirrors our network design shown above: a network that holds layers that hold columns that hold nodes that hold connections which point to other nodes and weights.
+We need to insert our desired structure into this memory block so that it mirrors our design as outlined above: a network that holds layers that hold columns that hold nodes that hold connections which point to other nodes and weights.
 Let's see how this is done.

 ```c